FOR: Faculty, Staff, Students, Community

 Does taking the Safe Zone course count towards completing my BUILD certificate?

 Absolutely.
-If you have completed Phase I, Phase II, or Trans Awareness, since 2010, please let us know by sending an email to email@example.com (link sends e-mail) with the dates completed so that we can give you credit in our database, and a current campus address so that we can send you your medallions.
-For more information about the Building University of Iowa Leadership for Diversity (BUILD) certificate visit our programs page and click on the BUILD icon.
+If you have completed Phase I, Phase II, or Trans Awareness, since 2010, please let us know by sending an email to email@example.com with the dates completed so that we can give you credit in our database, and a current campus address so that we can send you your medallions.
+For more information about the Building University of Iowa Leadership for Diversity (BUILD) certificate visit our BUILD program page.

-Does the Chief Diversity Office offer departmental or group Safe Zone courses?
+Does Inclusive Education and Strategic Initiatives offer departmental or group Safe Zone courses?

 We can offer a limited amount of additional courses to campus and community departments and organizations per year.
-Those interested in should fill out our training request form (link is external).
+Those interested in should fill out our training request form.
 We are able to accommodate these requests on a first come, first serve basis, and ability is dependent on the availability of our volunteer facilitators.

 How do I get trained to become a volunteer facilitator?

-The Chief Diversity Office offers Safe Zone Train-the-Trainer sessions every other year, or as needed.
-To let us know of your interest, email firstname.lastname@example.org (link sends e-mail) and we will put you on a list to receive notifications of the next facilitator training.
+Inclusive Education and Strategic Initiatives offers Safe Zone Train-the-Trainer sessions every other year, or as needed.
+To let us know of your interest, email firstname.lastname@example.org and we will put you on a list to receive notifications of the next facilitator training.